Latin! or Tobacco and Boys: Plot

 While the audience is walking in, a teacher (Dominic) is seen on stage marking exercise books "with three different coloured biros".
 When the audience sits, the play starts.
-Dominic addresses the students (played by the audience), and after yelling at them, starts teaching, until Brookshaw enters.
+Dominic addresses the pupils (played by the audience), and after yelling at them, starts teaching, until Brookshaw enters.

-After the students have supposedly left the room, Brookshaw enters.
-He explains to Dominic that he has been adding up merit-points accumulated by students, taking over the job for the headmaster while the latter is sick, and has noticed that one student, Cartwright, has gained an enormous number of merits.
+After the boys have supposedly left the room, Brookshaw enters.
+He explains to Dominic that he has been adding up merit-points accumulated by pupils, taking over the job for the headmaster while the latter is sick, and has noticed that one boy, Cartwright, has gained an enormous number of merits.
 Brookshaw then explains that he knows the reason for these excessive merits.
 It turns out that Dominic has been taking Cartwright for "extra Latin periods" in which Dominic engages in sexual liaison with the 13-year-old Cartwright.
 The headmaster's daughter has seen what has been going on.
 Dominic admits to this, and says that making love with Cartwright is the only way in which he can feel young.

-Brookshaw says that he won't tell anyone about the illicit affair if Dominic sends all of his naughty students to Brookshaw himself, instead of to the headmaster, to be beaten; and secondly, if Dominic will beat him for two days a week with a wet towel and other curious objects.
+Brookshaw says that he won't tell anyone about the illicit affair if Dominic sends all of his naughty pupils to Brookshaw himself, instead of to the headmaster, to be beaten; and secondly, if Dominic will beat him for two days a week with a wet towel and other curious objects.

-When the students' Common Entrance Examination results are announced, Cartwright's score is curiously high amidst the general mediocrity of the class, and Brookshaw recognises that Cartwright's test paper has been corrected by Dominic.
+When the boys' Common Entrance Examination results are announced, Cartwright's score is curiously high amidst the general mediocrity of the class, and Brookshaw recognises that Cartwright's test paper has been corrected by Dominic.
 As a result, Dominic is forced to leave the school.

 Later, Brookshaw is serving as acting headmaster while the headmaster is sick.
 He reads a letter to the assembly from "Ghanim Ibn Mahmud" and "Abu Hassan Basim", Arabic names adopted by Dominic and Cartwright.
 It turns out that Dominic and Cartwright have become Muslims; they now live in Morocco, and Dominic has adopted Cartwright.
 After the assembly, Brookshaw starts writing a reply to the letter, and the play ends.

 Chartham merit-adding system

 The Chartham merit-adding system is the system in which boys are commended or censured, and are rewarded or punished as a result.
 If a boy is good, he gets a merit; if he is very good, he gets a "plus", if he gets 3 pluses, he gets "free tuck" (which means free food).
-Then, if the boy does very well in all fields, and shows "initiative far beyond his age", he gets a star, worth 25 points, and a 5-pound "tuck token".
+Then, if the boy does very well in all fields, and shows "initiative far beyond his age", he gets a star, worth 25 points, and a £5 "tuck token".
 The opposites of these things respectively are the demerit, the "minus" (if a boy gets 3 minuses, the boy gets no tuck at all), and the "black hole" (minus 25 points, "offender eats crap, is caned; ritually kicked out by headmaster every morning").